HackYourFuture/hackyourfuture.github.io/content/en/apply/apply-content.md

 ### Also:

-- We accept students living all over the Netherlands and Beligum, and most parts of Denmark and Sweden.
+- We accept students living all over the Netherlands and Belgium, and most parts of Denmark and Sweden.
 - We cover the cost of train tickets for travel

 Not sure if coding is for you?
 Check out [freeCodeCamp](https://www.freecodecamp.org/) and try the basic JavaScript exercises to get an idea of what is ahead.